 For under a million dollars, one can find all sorts of housing configurations: park-and-subway-adjacent studios, one-bedrooms hidden in carriage houses or former shoe factories, and even the occasional true two-bedroom.
-With price drops rampant across Manhattan and vacancies high citywide, we’re combing the market for particularly spacious, nicely renovated, or otherwise worth-a-look apartments at various six-digit price points.
-This week: a lovely one-bedroom by the Brooklyn Museum, a two-bedroom in Hudson Heights with tons of casement windows, and more.
+With apartment prices rising again and inventory continuing to tighten up, we’re combing the market for particularly spacious, nicely renovated, or otherwise worth-a-look apartments at various six-digit price points.
+This week: a loftlike one-bedroom in Concourse, a Chelsea duplex with a wood-burning fireplace, and more.

 A Prewar Studio on the Upper West Side for $335,000